MeghnaManohar/Final-Project/README.md

 Last Updated: December 10, 2020

 Description:
 Our Health App helps users live a healthier lifestyle!
-After obtaining information, the app outputs the user's BMI, BMR, and suggested daily calories depending on whether they want to maintain/lose/gain weight.
+After obtaining information, the app outputs the user's BMI, BMR, and suggests daily calories depending on whether they want to maintain/lose/gain weight.
 Learn about common exercises and create your own daily menu!

 Usage: